thelah/E-Commerce-Website/README.md

 # E-Commerce-Website
-a project using Java Spring Framework
+A project using Java Spring Framework basically.
-Course Shop - The website for online courses
+Course Shop - The website for online courses.